Skip to content

 Slices

-Command Category REST MCP tool Idempotency
+Command / query REST MCP tool

-DegradeSupply MODIFIED POST /supplies/{supply_id}/degrade degrade_supply none
+DegradeSupply POST /supplies/{supply_id}/degrade degrade_supply

-GetSupply QUERY GET /supplies/{supply_id} get_supply none
+GetSupply GET /supplies/{supply_id} get_supply

-ListSupplies QUERY GET /supplies list_supplies none
+ListSupplies GET /supplies list_supplies

 Errors per slice.
 Beyond Pydantic boundary 422s, each slice raises: